policykit/policykit/docs/source/gettingstarted.rst

 | By default, PolicyKit will create a sqlite3 database in the root directory.
 If you want to use another database, you can edit the ``DATABASES`` field in ``settings.py``.

+| Exit the server with control-c

 | Run the following command to create and set up the database:

 ::

  python manage.py migrate

-Open PolicyKit in the browser at http://localhost:8000/main.
+| Open PolicyKit in the browser at http://localhost:8000/main.
 At this point, you won't be able to log in because PolicyKit currently only supports sign-in via external auth providers (Slack, Discord, Reddit, and Discourse).
 There is an open issue to support logging in without any third-party platform: `#514 <https://github.com/amyxzhang/policykit/issues/514>`_.

-To log in to PolicyKit, you'll need to install it on a dev server and set up at least 1 of the auth-enabled integrations.
+| To log in to PolicyKit, you'll need to install it on a dev server and set up at least 1 of the auth-enabled integrations.

 Running PolicyKit on a Server